antvis/G2/docs/introduction.md

 })();
 ```

-Add pack transform to the faceted scatterplot above, we can get a unit visualization with non-overlapping layout.
-And you can try `shareData` and `shareSize` options to see the different.
-And you can use nested rect composition to get a more informative unit visualization for the [Titanic dataset](/composition-unit#nested).
+Add pack transform to the faceted scatterplot above, we can get a unit visualization with a non-overlapping layout.
+And you can try the `shareData` and `shareSize` options to see the difference.
+And you can use nested rect composition to get a more informative unit visualization for the Titanic dataset.

 ```js | select "pin: false; label: 'ShareData'; options: { labels: ['False', 'True'], values: [0, 1] }"
 shareData = false; // Default to false.